PER DIEM LOOK-UP

 GSA launched the first nationally-applicable environmental product declaration requirements for concrete and asphalt in March 2022.
-Those requirements included global warming potential limits for concrete, and were added to the Facilities Standards for Public Buildings Service (P100) that apply to all GSA projects.
+Those requirements included global warming potential limits for real-estate/gsa-properties/inflation-reduction-act/lec-program-details/material-requirements-faqs, and were added to the Facilities Standards for Public Buildings Service (P100) that apply to all GSA projects.
 As a follow-on specific to its IRA-funded material purchases, GSA strengthened its concrete and asphalt requirements, and added new ones for glass and steel.

 GSA’s IRA LEC Material Requirements comply with IRA Section 60503, which provides funding for materials with “substantially lower levels of embodied greenhouse gas emissions … as compared to estimated industry averages for similar materials and products.”